Preethi Nair's Incredible Story

-One day she picked up a wayward yellow felt-tip pen discovered underneath the sofa.
-Instantly inspired by its potential to fulfil her blonde ambition, she excitedly shaved off her black bushy eyebrows, She then hastily coloured the empty space with the yellow pen.
-And skipped proudly off to school to show off her new look.
+One day, she picked up a wayward yellow felt-tip pen discovered underneath the sofa.
+Instantly inspired by its potential to fulfil her blonde ambition, she excitedly shaved off her black bushy eyebrows.
+She then hastily coloured the empty space with the yellow pen and skipped proudly off to school to show off her new look.

-What followed was catastrophic and to a large extent shaped what was to follow later in adulthood: Deception, betrayal, a double-life…but we will come to that later.
+What followed was catastrophic, and to a large extent shaped what was to follow later in adulthood: Deception, betrayal, a double-life…but we will come to that later.

 Unfortunately, around the same time, Preethi’s second ambition – to be a writer – was also prematurely quashed.
 An unexpected visit from the Encyclopaedia Britannica (EB) salesman led to her immigrant parents parting with the family’s entire life savings.
-Her father wanted her to be a lawyer and was sure that the route would be through the EB.
+Her father wanted Preethi to be a lawyer and was sure that the route would be through the EB.

-Preethi didn’t become a lawyer.
+Against all the odds, Preethi didn’t become a lawyer.
 She became a management consultant.

 Becoming a writer

-Subsequently she identified the lack of representation in theatre for diverse work.
+Subsequently, she identified the lack of representation in theatre for diverse work.
 Despite never having acted before (the childhood nemesis Pru used to get all the parts) she rose to the occasion.
-Preethi wrote, acted and produced a one woman show in the West end.
+Preethi wrote, acted and produced a one woman show in the West End.
 It was a great success and is currently being adapted for television.
 Preethi has also just completed her fourth novel.

 “When Preethi is hired to share her unique insight into story creation she does so by opening a window into her own amazing life.
 Within an event that boasted other speakers such as Sir Bob Geldof, she was the one most we were most impressed by and wanted to follow up with.
 If your brand or business has a story that customers should value go talk to her!”